Sports & Self-Transcendence

 Samunnati Nataliya Lehonkova

-Samunnati from Ternopilska, Ukraine is a leading female marathon runner, with a personal best of 2.31 set in the 2015 Dublin marathon.
-She has won a string of European marathons, including Toulouse, Edinburgh and Belfast.
+Samunnati competed for her native Ukraine in the 2016 Olympics.
+She has won a string of European marathons, including Toulouse, Edinburgh and Belfast and a personal best of 2:28 in Dublin.
 She also frequently participates in the Sri Chinmoy Oneness-Home Peace Run.

 UK National Hill Climb Champion 2013.

-Tejvan from Oxford, UK races for Sri Chinmoy Cycling Team and is a prolific winner of domestic cycle races in the UK.
+Tejvan races for the Sri Chinmoy Cycling Team in the UK, and won many domestic cycle races.
 He has won the 2013 National Hill Climb and placed 3rd in the National 100 mile TT in 2014.

 Tejvan's homepage at Sri Chinmoy Centre

 English Channel Swimmer

 Karteek from Scotland is a prolific English Channel Swimmer, having swum the Channel now eleven times.

 Stories about Self-Transcendence by members of the Sri Chinmoy Centre.